MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ::: moniker range=">= azure-devops-2019 < azure-devops"
 - **Repos** must be enabled on your project.
 If the **Repos** hub and associated pages don't display, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md) to reenable Repos.
+- To create and complete a PR, you must be a member of the **Contributors** security group, or have the corresponding permissions, in the project you want to change.
-- To view or review PRs, you must be a member of an Azure DevOps project with **Basic** access or higher.
+- To view or review PRs, you must be a member of the Azure DevOps project with **Basic** access or higher.
 If you aren't a project member, [get added](../../organizations/security/add-users-team-project.md).
 - To contribute to a PR, you must be a member of the **Readers** security group or have the corresponding permissions.
-- To create and complete a PR, you must be a member of the **Contributors** security group or have the corresponding permissions.
 ::: moniker-end

 ::: moniker range="< azure-devops-2019"
+- To create and complete a PR, you must be a member of the **Contributors** security group or have the corresponding permissions.
 - To view or review PRs, you must be a member of an Azure DevOps project with **Basic** access or higher.
 If you aren't a project member, [get added](../../organizations/security/add-users-team-project.md).
 - To contribute to a PR, you must be a member of the **Readers** security group or have the corresponding permissions.
-- To create and complete a PR, you must be a member of the **Contributors** security group or have the corresponding permissions.

 ::: moniker-end